-The Board has implemented an annual performance evaluation process, carried out by the Nominating Committee, to assess the effectiveness of the Board, Board Committees and each Director's contribution.
-The purpose of the valuation process is to increase the overall effectiveness of the Board.
+The Board has an annual performance evaluation process, carried out by the Nominating Committee, to assess the effectiveness of the Board, Board Committees and each Director's contribution.
+The purpose of the evaluation process is to increase the overall effectiveness of the Board.
 An independent consultant facilitates this process.

 The Directors participate in the evaluation.
 Each Director evaluates the performance of the Board and Board Committees and conducts a self-assessment and a peer assessment of the other Directors.
 The assessments are made against pre-established criteria which are derived from the Board's charter and responsibilities.
-The results of the evaluation are used constructively by the Nominating Committee to discuss improvements with the Board and to provide developmental feedback to individual Directors.
+The results of the evaluation are used constructively by the Nominating Committee to discuss improvements with the Board and ensure that each Director remains qualified for office.
 The Chairman acts on the results of the evaluation, and if appropriate, proposes new Directors or seeks the resignation of Directors, in consultation with the Nominating Committee.